 Hemcheck produces and commercializes a service for detection of hemolysis at the point of care.
 Hemolysis, broken red blood cells, is the most common reason why blood samples cannot be properly analyzed.
 A large part of all medical decisions is based on blood test analysis.
 Missing or incorrect blood analysis results can lead to incorrect or delayed medical decisions.
 They also contribute to inefficient work processes and increased costs.
 The services offered by Hemcheck consist of single use tests for blood samples in vacuum tubes (v-Test) and blood gas syringes (s-Test), and a common reader.
 The concept was CE-marked in the end of 2018 and the market launch has begun in 2019 on the Swedish and European markets.

-Emergency clinics and intensive care units in the EU and in the US constitute Hemcheck’s core market.
+Emergency departments in the EU and in the US constitute Hemcheck’s core market.
 However, all healthcare facilities that send samples to central laboratories, or perform blood gas analyzes, are relevant to Hemcheck.
 Especially interesting for Hemcheck’s v-Test are the environments where correct answers are needed quickly, the analyzes to be performed are costly and the risk of hemolysis is high.

 Blood gas analysis is a blood analysis that is routinely performed in hospitals and is a key tool when quick answers are required for critical diagnoses.
 Blood gas analysis, like normal blood sampling, is affected by hemolysis.
 The purpose of Hemcheck’s test for blood samples in blood gas syringes is to detect hemolysed blood gas samples directly in connection to the blood gas analysis, as this feature is absent in all blood gas instruments on the market.
 To what extent blood gas samples are hemolysed is not yet as well documented as for blood samples in vacuum tubes.
 Our most recently published study [länka till pdf med studien] showed a high hemolysis rate of about eight percent.